AlbertSuarez/mars-rover/README.md

 ## Brief Explanation

 In this challenge I used JUnit library in order to make easier all test management.
-That is why I decided to convert the project to a maven project because it makes more confortable to manage all dependencies.
+That is why I decided to convert the project to a maven project because it makes more comfortable to manage all dependencies.

-I designed an OOP architechture for this project where we can find all de source code in `main` folder and all tests in `test` folder:
+I designed an OOP architecture for this project where we can find all de source code in `main` folder and all tests in `test` folder:

 ```
 main